MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 # Financial Analytics in Business Central

 Businesses capture a tremendous amount of data during daily activities.
-This data, which reflects such things as the organization's sales figures, purchases, operational expenses, employee salaries, and budgets, represents valuable information, or business intelligence (BI), for decision makers. [!INCLUDE[prod_short](includes/prod_short.md)] contains many features to help you gather, analyze, and share your company data:
+This data, which reflects such things as the organization's sales figures, purchases, operational expenses, employee salaries, and budgets, represents valuable information, or business intelligence (BI), for decision makers. [!INCLUDE[prod_short](includes/prod_short.md)] contains many features to help you gather, analyze, and share your organization's finance data:

 - Financial reporting (for financial statements and KPIs)
 - Ad-hoc analysis on lists